Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 @@@ note { title=Scala }

 String literals in Scala have to be enclosed in double quotes `"..."`, just as in Java or SuperCollider.
-Anther similarity are line comments which begin with double forward slashes `// ...`.
+Another similarity are line comments which begin with double forward slashes `// ...`.
 Comments are purely informative to the reader, they are ignored by the compiler.

 @@@